 If you want to listen to some live music, many downtown bars double as live music venues.
 The Dubliner Pub is a fun option, and it’s not always Irish music (thought that’s my favorite kind to listen to there).
 Nearby is Harney Street Tavern, and they’ll have anyone on stage from blues to rock.

 If you plan ahead and get reservations, you can hear some world-class performances downtown.
 The Jewell specializes in jazz.
-Omaha Performing Arts manages two downtown venues, the Holland Performing Arts Center and Orpheum Theater (and a third opening this spring, Steelhouse Omaha).
+Omaha Performing Arts manages three downtown venues, the Holland Performing Arts Center, Orpheum Theater, and Steelhouse Omaha.
 At the Holland Center, there are two stages where you’ll catch touring bands, comedians, as well as the Omaha Symphony.
 At the Orpheum, you may find a Broadway touring show on stage or perhaps a production by Opera Omaha or American Midwest Ballet.
 Another great live performance venue downtown is just south of the Old Market, Bluebarn Theatre.

 The city’s largest arena, CHI Health Center Omaha, is also downtown, and that’s where major music tours perform, as well as Creighton basketball and other major sporting events like the FEI World Cup™ Finals.
 Not far from the CHI Health Center is Charles Schwab Field, itself home to some major sporting events, most notably the NCAA Men’s College World Series each year.